UCSF-CBI/rstudio-server-controller/README.md

 in to the RStudio Server before everything times out.
 ```

-If we follow these instructions set up a _second_, _concurrent_ SSH connection to the remote server:
+If we follow these instructions set up a _second_, _concurrent_ SSH
+connection to the remote server:

 ```sh
 [ab@local ~]$ ssh -L 20612:server.myuniv.org:20612 alice@server.myuniv.org
 [alice@server ~]$
 ```

-we will be able to access the RStudio Server at <http://127.0.0.1:20612> on our local machine.
-This works because port 20612 on our local machine is forwarded to port 20612 on the remote server, which is where the RStudio Server is served.
+we will be able to access the RStudio Server at
+<http://127.0.0.1:20612> on our local machine.
+This works because
+port 20612 on our local machine is forwarded to port 20612 on the
+remote server, which is where the RStudio Server is served.

+_Comment_: To use a separate port for the local machine in these
+instructions, use command-line option `--localport=<port>`.

 ### Scenario 2: Indirect access to remote machine via a login host

-Assume you can only access the remote server via a dedicated login host:
+Assume you can only access the remote server via a dedicated login
+host:

 ```sh
 [ab@local ~]$ ssh -l alice login.myuniv.org